-Inner Join
+2 Inner Join

 The cross join works great, but it seems a little sloppy.
 We are including join logic in the WHERE clause.
 It can be difficult to find what the join condition is.
-The inner join allows you to specify the condition in the FROM clause.
+In contrast, the inner join allows you to specify the condition in the ON clause.
 Here is the syntax: